 I was the Executive Assistant to Kent Shaw at the Harvest Bible Fellowship from 2005-2008.
-I helped plant over 30 churches, organized the first school for church plant pastors and ran Harvest U. I also took minutes at the elder meetings and oversaw the finances.
+I helped plant over 30 churches, organized the first school for church plant pastors, and ran Harvest U. I also took minutes at the elder meetings and oversaw the finances.
 I was privy to many discussions at the highest level of the organization.

 I also gave announcements at Harvest Bible Chapel in Rolling Meadows and Elgin Campuses.
 I was on the worship team.
-I led worship for women's ministry, was very involved in Young Adult Ministries with Jeff Donaldson, hosted college group in my home and was the narrator for some Easter services.
+I led worship for women's ministry, was very involved in Young Adult Ministries with Jeff Donaldson, hosted a college group in my home, and was the narrator for some Easter services.
 Lindsay McCaul was my roommate before she moved in with the MacDonalds.

 I loved my time there … the staff became my best friends.
 They loved God and His word without apology.
 I grew in my faith and all my family came to Christ because of the ministry.